PytLab/scaks-docs/source/tutorial/model_construction.rst

 - :obj:`data.pkl`: Serialized result data such as turnover frequencies (TOF), steady state coverages and so on.
 Variable to be dumped is controlled in setup file.
 - :obj:`auto_ode_coverages.py`: A python module file containing ODE integration data

-With ODE plotting script in catynetics package, the ODE integration trajectory can be visualized:
+With ODE plotting script in scaks package, the ODE integration trajectory can be visualized:

 .. figure:: ../_static/ode_integration.png
    :scale: 60 %